joppevos/notes/"Dont follow your passion" Cal Newport.md

-"Why not to follow your passion"
+"Why not to follow your passion" from the book "So good they cant ignore you."

 Popular Mantras like ‘find your passion’ carry hidden implications…they imply that once an interest resonates, pursuing it will be easy and everything will come by itself.